jb-altana/whitespace-normalizer/README.md

 sandeepsoni@gatech.edu

 ### TODO
-(a) Improve the readability of the code
+- Improve the readability of the code
-(b) Add a command line script to demonstrate how it works on a corpus on the entire document.
+- Add a command line script to demonstrate how it works on a corpus on the entire document.
-(c) Include more description of the code in the README file.
+- Include more description of the code in the README file.
-(d) Add evaluation scripts, annotations and results from the paper if it gets accepted.
+- Add evaluation scripts, annotations and results from the paper when accepted.